ProjectTangelo/manual/doc/tangelo-project/Contents/1-introduction-and-background.md

 ## Brief Project Description

-Tangelo is an application that allows user to login to a Linux terminal session through the browser.
-The user’s session is sandboxed, so they have full control over their container instance.
-An important feature of our application is that it is easy to install for an administrator so they may use it on their own servers.

-The administrator may also provide documents for things like a lesson plan or assignments that other users may refer to while using the system.
-Another important feature is the administrative control over user containers.
-If a user locks up their container, the administrator can halt and reset it.
-Our application may aid small vocational schools or secondary level institutions where appropriating a large IT staff is not feasible.
+Tangelo is an applicaiton that provides sandboxed Linux sessions in the browser.
+Users will have full control over their instance while administrators will be able to reset and halt them if needed.

+The administrator will be able to upload lesson plans or documents that users can refer to.

 <div class="break"></div>